Drafting Internet Use Policies

 Corporate policies help to protect companies.
 They are a written statement of the rules that employees must follow and how things should be done in the corporate environment.
 They are very important part of managing a company.
 An internet use policy discourages the misconduct and inappropriate use of the internet in a professional or corporate environment.
 It may also be used to protect the ownership of information obtained by your business using third party websites, such as social media platforms.

-The terms of an internet use policy can vary, but most will state that users agree to refrain from the following actions:
+The terms of an internet use policy often vary by business.
+However, most will state that users agree to refrain from certain activities.
+For example, most businesses forbid the following actions:

-- Publishing private or confidential information relating to the company or business
+- Publishing private or confidential information relating to the company or business; and lastly

 Restrictions On Employee Privacy

 An internet use policy also states that the company providing internet use has the right to monitor how it is used at anytime.
-Depending on the nature of business, the implications of internet use policy misconduct may be grounds for suspension or termination.
+Depending on the nature of business, the implications of this or any other policy misconduct by an employee may be grounds for suspension or termination.
 This information may or may not be included in your policy.

 Why Internet Use Policies Are Needed

-If you don’t have an internet use policy in place, you may find yourself dealing with legal matters down the road as you essentially have no internet use regulations in place.
+If your company lacks an internet use policy in place, you may find yourself dealing with legal matters down the road as you essentially have no online or computer use regulations in place.
 Should a situation arise where you feel the terms of appropriate internet use have been violated by an employee or other internet user, you will not have a legal document to defend your case.

-Why A Lawyer Should Draft Your Corporate Policy For Internet Usage
+Why A Lawyer Should Draft Your Corporate Policies

 While an internet use policy can seem like a standard, generic legal document, all businesses operate differently and will have different terms and conditions required to protect their company’s environment and information.
 Therefore, the commands will vary from business to business.
 This is why it’s recommended to have a lawyer consult with you on how to draw it up.